polyfy/polylith/readme.md

 To make it easier to follow the examples in the next `build` section, we will show some examples on how to use the `clj` command (the `clojure` command will also work in these examples).

+If you are already comfortable with tools.deps, then you can skip directly to the [build](#build) section.
+For the rest of you, we'll go through the step-by-step process of compiling our new project to an uberjar.

 Let's start by compiling the `command-line` project:
 ```
 cd projects/command-line